 This Teriyaki Meatball Recipe can be served as both appetizers or dinner!
 Bursting with flavor from ginger, garlic and soy sauce, these meatballs are not only easy to make but will no doubt get you cheers at the dinner table!

-That’s right, this Teriyaki Meatball recipe is not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
+This Teriyaki Meatball recipe is not only a delicious dinner recipe served with rice or noodles, they can also be made smaller and served as appetizers.
+Which makes them a super versatile recipe.
 Grab a few toothpicks and watch them disappear.